MagmeticForce/Math_Writer/README.md

 In this software, each key on your keyboard corresponds to a math symbol.
 At the top, there is a guide that displays which math symbol corresponds to which key.
 Additionally, a list of keyboard controls are listed further down below in this document.

 This software has two modes that you can turn on and off: Regular Keyboard Mode and Small Mode.
-* Regular Keyboard Mode (Alt key) makes the keyboard function like a normal keyboard.
+* Regular Keyboard Mode (Left Alt key) makes the keyboard function like a normal keyboard.
 So instead of each key corresponding to a math symbol, you can simply just type out letters and do most things you can normally do with your keyboard.
 This includes typing uppercase and lowercase letters with Shift (note that Caps Lock is not supported and therefore will not work); typing symbols, such as !, @, #, $, %, ;, /, etc; and adding Spaces with your Spacebar.
 This mode is useful for writing functions such as log, e, sin, cos, other trig functions, and lim.
 It's also useful for: using variable letters aside from x and y; writing "dx" or "du" when evaluating integrals; or simply just writing out words!
 * Small Mode (Tab key) moves the cursor in smaller increments and allows you to place smaller numbers and symbols.
 This mode is useful for powers, subscripts, and integration limits.

 IMPORTANT: this program does not have Save or Load functionality.
 It is recommended that you take pictures of your work instead.
 If I have time, I might include this feature.